Exit (Pat Martino album)

-Exit is an album by guitarist Pat Martino which was recorded in 1976 and first released on the Muse label.
+Exit is an album by guitarist Pat Martino, recorded in 1976 and released on the Muse label.

 Reception

-In his review on Allmusic, Scott Yanow notes that "This LP gave listeners a good sampling of mid-1970s Pat Martino...
+In his review on AllMusic, Scott Yanow notes that "this LP gave listeners a good sampling of mid-1970s Pat Martino...
 An excellent outing."

 A reviewer for Billboard stated: "Bass, piano and drums surround the guitarist...
 Program of six tracks ranges from frothy bossa nova through Ellington's reflective 'Come Sunday' theme to Benny Golson's semi-classic 'I Remember Clifford' with markedly effective interplay between Martino and the virtuosic bass pluckings of Richard Davis."